 Being dishwasher-safe, this is a fantastic option for those who know they’ll be using their grater frequently, and need to get it back in business, as quickly as possible.
 Customers have noticed how easy this is to clean and praise how well-made this grater truly is.

-Our only option with 6-sides, all designed with a distinct purpose in mind, this is the best box grater for those looking to get a little more professional with their cooking.
-The high-quality stainless steel is surprisingly easy to clean and the range of options available on this hexagonal box grater allows for availability of choice in texture and taste of ingredients.
+Our only option with 6-sides, all designed with a distinct purpose in mind, this is the best boxed grater for those looking to get a little more professional with their cooking.
+The high-quality stainless steel is surprisingly easy to clean and the range of options available on this hexagonal grater allows for the availability of choice in texture and taste of ingredients.

-OXO is one of the biggest names in the culinary word and this OXO cheese grater certainly lives up to its reputation.
+OXO is one of the biggest names in the culinary world and this OXO Good Grips cheese grater certainly lives up to its reputation.
 This is a great option for those who like to use their graters on a domestic basis, as the grip is comfortable to use, the design allows for a sturdy holding point and the sharp teeth allow for easy grating.

 This grater even comes with a handy storage box, which will catch your ingredients as you go, saving on clean-up time and allowing you to put any excess away for later.
 It also comes in a convenient size- being able to slip easily into the standard kitchen drawer.